chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 The frog team was comprised of interaction designers, visual designers, strategists and solution architects collaborating on mutliple streams of work to ensure an engagement that balanced business, design and technology requirements. **My role on the team included:**
 - Define customer experience framework
-- Define user and business objective prioritization framework
+- Define criteria for user and business prioritization
-- Contribute to interaction and visual design brainstorms and critiques
+- Contribute to interaction and visual design brainstorms and reviews
 - Define roadmap metrics, value propositions and functional requirements based on design recommendations
 - Facilitate key client workshops and activities
 - Lead business stakeholder interviews